Ant0nSk0/pp1-lovecraft/README.md

 ## Validator Testing
 - HTML - There is no errors going through [W3C HTML Validator](https://validator.w3.org/)
     - I had initially one error/warning because I had used a span instead of div.
 Simple solution to replace the span with the necessary div.
 - CSS - There is no errors going through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator)

+## Deployment
+This project was deployed to GitHub Pages.
+To do so:
+1. Go to the repository on GitHub.
+2. Click on "Settings".
+3. On this page scroll down to find "Pages" located in the bar to the left.
+4. Click "Source" and choose "main".
+5. Click on "Save"
+6. A link will show up, wait for it to load and then click on it to go to the deployed page.
+Live link can be found here: https://ant0nsk0.github.io/pp1-lovecraft/index.html

+##Credits